 Dr. Laura K. Marsh, PhD, Global Conservation Institute [USA].
 Laura grew up in southern California bird watching with her dad from the age of two.
 At 18, she stepped into a rainforest for the first time as a volunteer on a primate study.
 This experience led her to create one of the first K-12 curriculums on tropical rainforests.
 Many years later as a post-doc, she was invited to confirm the primates at Tiputini Biodiversity Station in Ecuador.
 As she was scanning the canopy for primates, she suddenly noticed a monkey calmly looking down at her from a nearby branch over the trail.
 She later identified it as an undescribed saki monkey.
 The experience led her to rewrite the saki monkey taxonomy, becoming the world’s leading expert in Pithecia, and to create and lead the Houseboat Amazon Expedition.
 She serves as a cautionary tale to the rest of the HBA team.
-After hearing her stories about getting leishmaniasis in Belize, hemorrhagic dengue from mosquitos in Peru, and hookworm from a tapir (just to name a few), we are all now disciplined about wearing repellent and long sleeves to the field!
+After hearing her stories about getting leishmaniasis in Belize, hemorrhagic dengue from mosquitos in Peru, and hookworm from a tapir (just to name a few), the team was all disciplined about wearing repellent and long sleeves to the field!

-Felipe Ennes Silva, MS, Mamirauá Institute [Brasil].
+Felipe Ennes Silva, MS, Mamirauá Institute [Brazil].
 Felipe is from outside of Porto Alegre in Rio Grande do Sul, Brazil where he spent his childhood fishing and roaming the forests of the countryside.
 In college, his love of nature turned into a love of primates when he worked with a student group called Macacos Urbanos (Urban Monkeys) to map the distribution of howler monkeys near the city and advocate for their protection.
 He learned to do pure research under his graduate advisor, professor Bicca-Marques, but he still prefers the research-activist approach he learned with Macacos Urbanos.
 He met Laura in 2005 as an undergraduate student when she visited his field project.
-In 2012, began organizing expeditions to the Aripuana River to survey primate populations with a focus on marmosets.
+In 2012 he began organizing expeditions to the Aripuana River to survey primate populations with a focus on marmosets.
 He is currently working on his PhD on the taxonomy, distribution, and conservation of bald-headed Uakaris.
-He joins the expedition as a field researcher and provider of nighttime entertainment by swinging a bug zapping tennis racket while singing the theme of Highlander.
+He joined the expedition as a field researcher and provider of nighttime entertainment by swinging a bug zapping tennis racket while singing the theme of Highlander.

 The Super Guides, Field Assistants, and Practicos